Data Lake Essentials, Part 2 – File Formats, Compression, and Security

 - Observe for schemas that may change over time(eg., clickstream/event data format generally changes)

 - Files size and the frequency of writing; for eg., if you dump each clickstream event, then the file size is very small and you must merge them for better performance.

 Factors to consider while choosing a storage format for READ:

-In case of object storage (s3, blob etc.), engines like Spark and Presto don’t perform well with smaller files because of many internal API calls.
+In the case of object storage (s3, blob, etc.), engines like Spark and Presto don’t perform well with smaller files because of many internal API calls.